Learning Adaptive Dexterous Grasping from Single Demonstrations: Method

 where $k_{\text{max}}(s_t) = \max_{0 \leq k < T} \{ k \mid \text{dist}(s_t, d_k) < \epsilon \},$ tracks the furthest state in the reference trajectory that the policy has matched so far.
 Here, $T$ is the length of the reference trajectory, which may differ from the episode length $H$.
 The function $\text{dist}(s, d)$ measures the distance between state $s$ and a reference state $d$, defined as:

-Here, state $s^{i, *}, d^{i, *}$ represents the relative pose of $i$-th fingertip to object pose, and $\text{pos}, \text{rot}$ denote the position and rotation of the pose separately. $r_{\text{dist}}(s, d)$ is defined as: $r_{\text{dist}}(s, d) = 1 - \tanh(\text{dist}(s, d)),$ which maps the distance to a bounded reward that encourages the policy to visit states closer to the reference trajectory.
-In this paper, we refer to our proposed reward function and the reward in \cite{chen2024vividex} as trajectory following reward and trajectory mapping reward for distinction.
+\short{Here, state $s^{i, *}, d^{i, *}$ denotes the relative pose of the $i$-th fingertip to the object, with $\text{pos}, \text{rot}$ indicating position and rotation, respectively. $r_{\text{dist}}(s, d)$ is defined as: $r_{\text{dist}}(s, d) = 1 - \tanh(\text{dist}(s, d)),$ mapping the distance to a bounded reward that encourages the policy to reach states closer to the reference.
+In this paper, we refer to our reward and that in \cite{chen2024vividex} as the trajectory following and trajectory mapping reward, respectively.}

 We empirically set $\alpha_1=1, \alpha_2=0.03, \eta=30, \beta=0.2$, and $\epsilon=0.04$.
 The reward is assigned only when the policy makes progress toward reaching a further state in the reference trajectory.
 Once the robot hand reaches the object, the reward value remains zero as the furthest matched state index jumps to the last frame.
 As a result, the reward only guides the policy up to the pre-grasp stage.